 For organisations enrolling a number of employees for the same starting date, we may also be able to negotiate a discount.

 Further information regarding fees and available discounts can be obtained from the Online MA team: firstname.lastname@example.org.

 You are charged on a yearly basis as you progress through the programme stages.
 The University of York also offers an instalment payment plan to self-funding students whereby 50% of the fee (for each individual stage of the programme) is paid at the start of the academic year, followed by two further instalments of 25% at the start of the second and third term.
-(Please note: we understand that it is likely that this instalment arrangement will change to 2 payments of 50% each, 3 months apart in the 2013/4 academic year) Alternatively, it is possible to pay the entire Masters fee in full at the start of the programme.
+(Please note: we understand that it is possible that this instalment arrangement will change to 2 payments of 50% each, 3 months apart but do not yet have confirmation of when this change will happen).
+Alternatively, it is possible to pay the entire Masters fee in full at the start of the programme.
 Sponsors of students are expected to pay in full at the start of each stage.